insoPL/typing-training/README.md

 # Main idea / What is does?

-Tool/Game providing a way to practise typing without looking at the keyboard (speed, correctness also).
+Tool/Game providing a way to practise typing without looking at the keyboard or just speed and correctness.

 # How to run?

-TBD
+**in development, so keep in mind that whole project can change dramaticly**

+Clone or fork this repo.
+Both python 2.X and 3.X should work.
+(Tested under linux, dunno if windows can handle colors in cmd) Use 'test.py' as an entry point

+    $ python3 test.py

 # Functionality